awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 To specify a DNS name in the `mount` command, you must do the following:
 + Ensure that there's an Amazon EFS mount target in the same Availability Zone as the Amazon EC2 instance\.
 + Ensure that there's a mount target in the same VPC as the Amazon EC2 instance\.
 Otherwise, you can't use DNS name resolution for EFS mount targets that are in another VPC\.
-For more information, see [Mounting EFS file systems from another account or VPC](manage-fs-access-vpc-peering.md)\.
+For more information, see [Mounting EFS file systems from another AWS account or VPC](efs-mount-helper.md#manage-fs-access-vpc-peering)\.
 + Connect your Amazon EC2 instance inside an Amazon VPC configured to use the DNS server provided by Amazon\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + Ensure that the Amazon VPC of the connecting Amazon EC2 instance has DNS hostnames enabled\.
 For more information, see [Updating DNS Support for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating) in the *Amazon VPC User Guide*\.